-82. Land, Enforceability of Covenants
+83. Land, Enforceability of Covenants Section 26 of the Order states that:

 Section 33 of the Local Government (Miscellaneous Provisions) Act 1982 (enforceability by local authorities of certain covenants relating to land) shall have effect as if references to a principal council included references to the Board; and for the purposes of this paragraph the reference in section (1) of that section to section 111 of the Local Government Act 1972 shall have effect as a reference to the powers and functions on the Board.